 Although each of these elements is optional, <Offset> cannot appear by itself.
 It must be provided together with either <Date> or <Time>.
 If <Date> is missing, its default value is the current day.
 If <Date> is present but its year component consists of only two digits, it is converted to a year in the provider parameter's current calendar based on the value of the Calendar::TwoDigitYearMax property.
 If <Time> is missing, its default value is 12:00:00 AM.
 If <Offset> is missing, its default value is the offset of the local time zone, or TimeSpan::Zero if either the DateTimeStyles::AdjustToUniversal or DateTimeStyles::AssumeUniversal value is specified in the styles parameter.
 If <Offset> is present, it can represent either a negative or a positive offset from Coordinated Universal Time (UTC).
 In either case, <Offset> must include a sign symbol.

 The format of these three elements is defined by the formatProvider parameter, which can be either of the following:

 A CultureInfo object that represents the culture whose formatting is used in the input parameter.
 The DateTimeFormatInfo object returned by the CultureInfo::DateTimeFormat property defines the formatting used in input.

 A DateTimeFormatInfo object that defines the format of date and time data.

 Each element can also be enclosed by leading or trailing white space, and the <Date> and <Time> elements can include inner white space (such as 6: 00:00).
 Only the <Offset> component cannot include inner white space.

-If formatprovider is nullptr, the CultureInfo object that corresponds to the current culture is used.
+If formatprovider is null, the CultureInfo object that corresponds to the current culture is used.